thinkcompany/think_dev-standards/development-standards/accessibility.md

 ```

 Also, avoid making reference to the sequence, position, or arrangement of the elements in a flexbox container if possible, or otherwise be sure avoid creating confusion for screen-reader users.

+## Accessible Email Requirements
+Most email accessibility standards would automatically be covered by Web Accessibility Standards.
+Yet, there are some important differences between the two.
+Those differences are covered below.

+### Multiple Versions

+Use a multi-part MIME to send a plain-text version along with the HTML version.
+Do not use rich text in the plain-text version.

+Whenever possible, offer a link to a web version of your HTML email.
+The web version must follow the Web Accessibility Standards which are more rigid than these email rules. (i.e. using relative font sizing)

+### Subject

+Always use a descriptive subject line for the email.

+###  Reading Order

+Make sure your reading order is logical and the HTML follows the visual layout.

+### Tab Order

+Make sure your tab order is also logical, sequential, and follows the visual layout.

+### Fonts

+Use san-serif fonts rather than serif fonts.

+Minimum font size should be 14px.
+This is the minimum size for all regular content.
+The minimum size for small print* should be no less than 12px.

+Unfortunately, using relative font sizes is nearly impossible since they would be relative to the client definitions and not your own.
+If it's possible to use rems or ems without breaking the experience, that is preferable.

+Web alternative versions of the email must use relative font sizing.

+_*Small print is for footers, copyrights, terms & conditions, etc._

+### Contrast

+Identical to the web, text (be it HTML text or text in an image) must have a minimum contrast ratio of at least 4.5:1 unless:
+* It is large-scale or bold text.
+Large scale/bold text ratio must be at least 3:1
+* It is inactive (i.e. a disabled button) or decorative
+* It is part of a logo or brand.

+Beware of:
+* defining a color that's positioned in front of an image.
+Remember that images often don't render in an email client unless you opt in.
+That text must also pass against the background if the image is turned off.
+* photographic or variegated backgrounds.
+Test color contrast at the point of minimum contrast difference.
+* text inside of an image.
+Image text must also pass minimum standards.
+  You can use the following site to check color contrast for WCAG AA compliance: http://webaim.org/resources/contrastchecker/

+### Alt Text

+All image tags must have a descriptive alt attribute.
+Do not use null alt attributes for email.
+If an image has text on the graphic, the alt attribute must be verbatim to the text on the graphic.

+### HTML Text

+The majority of the email should be HTML text and not text in images.
+The beginning of the email should not begin whose dimensions would push the content below "the fold."
+When images fail to render, the recipient will see large empty areas, rather than content which may be confusing to some people.

+### Text Alignment

+Text should be left aligned.
+Stay away from centered or right-aligned text.
+Do not use justified text which can cause white spaces between words and letters.
+These "rivers of white" can be especially problematic for those with dyslexia.

+### Paragraphs

+Use correct paragraph markup when creating blocks of text.
+Wrap paragraphs in the `<p>` element rather than simply adding text to table cells.
+Do not simulate paragraphs with line breaks (`<br />`).

+### Headings

+All emails must contain one and only one `<h1>` tag.
+All other heading tags must follow logical sequence.
+For example, don't jump to an `<h3>` after an `<h1>`.
+Do not assign a heading tag to content that is not a true heading or subheading.
+Large bold text does not necessarily equate to a heading.
+Think semantically.

+### Links

+All links must contain meaningful content.
+Do not use link text such as "click here" or "edit".
+As on the web, this would create confusion for a person who brings up a links list or who navigates quickly by links.

+### Visual Focus State

+Any time an actionable item is in focus it must show that focus, usually with an outline.
+Do not turn visual focus cues off.
+Make sure the focus state is not too subtle.

+### Target Size

+Make sure your buttons and other actionable elements are large enough and include an inactive space around the target.

+Minimum target size is 9mm x 9mm.

+### Tables

+Table layout is necessary in emails due to Outlook's rendering engine.
+Therefore follow these rules when using tables for layout:
+* Use tables only when absolutely necessary.
+Try not to use tables for the entire email.
+* Only use the `<table>`, `<tr>`, and `<td>` tags.
+Do not use `<tbody>`, `<th>`, `<col>`, etc.
+* Assign the role="presentation" attribute to the table tag.
+This prevents the table semantics from being read out to the screen reader when used for layout.
+It will need to be repeated for nested tables.
+* Do not use tables to format signatures.
+* Use relative widths for table and table cell.

+### Mobile and Media Queries

+Use media queries for screens <= 600px and apply the following styles:

+Text for mobile <= 600px must be at least 16px.
+The "small print" for mobile should be 14px.